-Historic Sites of Manitoba: Killarney School No. 252 (Killarney, Killarney-Turtle Mountain)
+Historic Sites of Manitoba: Killarney School No. 252 (Killarney, RM of Killarney-Turtle Mountain)

 The first school in the vicinity of the Town of Killarney was erected around 1884, on the road south to Lena and the US border.
 A two-storey, four-classroom brick and stone school was erected in town between Fall 1905 and early 1906, based on a design by Winnipeg architect J. H. G. Russell.
 Construction was supervised by stonemason Samuel Hossack (1832-1913).